 The AMEX Cobalt has a strong welcome offer that provides new cardholders with the opportunity to earn the equivalent of $25 in free points for every month $500 is spent on the card (up to a maximum value of $300 ).

-While the card does have a $120 annual fee, it’s charged monthly at $10 and includes one free supplementary card, so your partner or family member can help you rack up even more points (which can amount to significant savings if your secondary cardholder also spends big on dining).
+While the card does have a $120 annual fee, it’s charged monthly at $10 and includes one free supplementary card, so your partner or family member can help you rack up even more points (which can amount to significant savings if your supplementary cardholder also spends big on dining).

 One important consideration is that since this card is issued by American Express, it may not be accepted at some dining establishments.
 With that being said, American Express is accepted at almost all restaurant, bar and cafe chains and popular independently-run spots in the downtown of most Canadian cities.
 Plus, the majority of food delivery apps (including Uber Eats and Ritual) accept American Express.